NocahOrg/NocahOrg.github.io/Micah/MIDOS/MIDOSEntry.md

 - ability to store files to Floppy through the FAT12 File system
 - ability to install OS on to a HDD on the system from floppy (this sort of mimics the "try ubuntu or install ubuntu" feature)

+The github for this project can be found [here](https://github.com/micahwagner/My_OS).

 # Sections:

 - [Tools](Dev/bootloaderTools.md)